-Abbotsford, where Scott turned into the greatest selling creator of his day and the style for Scots Baronial engineering started, echoes with the triumph and catastrophe of Scott's life.
+Abbotsford is the remarkable home of Sir Walter Scott where he turned into the greatest selling author of his day and the style for Scots Baronial architecture began.

 What is the history of Abbotsford to the present day?

 In 1811, Sir Walter Scott bough this own ‘mountain farm, as he described it, ‘on a bare haugh bleak bank by the side of the Tweed’.
 It was called Newarthhaugh on the deeds but was Cartleyhole to local people.
 He immediately renamed it Abbotsford, after the ford across the Tweed below the house used in former times by the monks of Melrose Abbey.

 His first priority was not to enlarge the house, but to acquire more land from his neighbours.
 However, as money continued to pour in from his writing, the old farmhouse was demolished to make room for a large rectangular building, housing an entrance hall, a new study, a library and a drawing room.
 Several professional architects, dilettante designers and friends contributed ideas and sketches to create what is see today.

 Shortly after Scott’s death in 1832, Scott’s family opened the estate to the public and welcomed visitors from all over the world.
 In 1853, the granddaughter and last surviving direct descendent of Scott, Charlotte Hope Scott, inherited Abbotsford and with her husband, James, made it their principal home.